-In 2019, Simon Community (Galway) supported a total of 646 unique households, representing 745 adults and 440 children, throughout our Housing and Homelessness Prevention Services.
+Simon Community (Galway)'s work continued every single day throughout the pandemic.
+In 2020, Simon Community (Galway) supported a total of 646 unique households across our services, representing 752 adults and 464 children, throughout our Housing and Homelessness Prevention Services.

-191 people were accommodated in Simon Community (Galway) housing services, 18 of whom were also provided with a prevention service to maintain their tenancies.
-Additionally, 455 unique households were actively supported in the community to prevent them from becoming homeless.
+192 people were accommodated in Simon Community (Galway) housing services, 46 of whom were also provided with a prevention service to maintain their tenancies.
+Additionally, 518 households were actively supported in the community to prevent them from becoming homeless.
 The breakdown of these services include:

-Emergency Service
+• Emergency Service

-In 2019, Simon Community (Galway) provided 13 full-time beds as part of an emergency service to homeless men in Galway City.
-For the first four months and last two months of 2019, this emergency service operated as part of the city's Cold Weather Response Service over the Winter months and added respite beds when required (for example, during severe weather events).
+In 2020, Simon Community (Galway) provided 13 full-time beds as part of an emergency service to homeless men in Galway City.
+This emergency service operated as part of the city's Cold Weather Response Service over the Winter months and added respite beds when required (for example, during severe weather events).
 This service ensures that homeless men have a warm bed and a hot meal available to them each night.
 In addition to this, the men are also supported in their search to secure longer-term accommodation.
-Throughout 2019, 75 men were supported by this service.
+Throughout 2020, 48 men were supported by this service, 17 of whom also accessed another Galway Simon service.